Shrimp-Industries/UnitySnippets/README.md

 //  [Any additional info]
 ```

+Additional .cs file with sample usecase can be added with the same name, except with a `_u.cs` prefix.

-And create Pull Request with .cs file added to repo.
+After that create a Pull Request with .cs file(s) added to the repo (and information about exisiting snippet category or a new one to add).